Territorial disputes in the South China Sea: Conflicts over fishing

+On 13 April 2026, the Philippine Navy spokesman said that their members had seized 10 bottles of cyanide in the previous year from China-affiliated sampan boats near Second Thomas Shoal in the Spratly Islands.
+The Philippine National Security Council alleged that China's intent was to "kill local fish populations, depriving Navy personnel of a vital food source".
+China denied the claim and accused Manila of staging the incident.

 Oil and gas development

 The area is said to be rich in oil and natural gas deposits; however, the estimates are highly varied.
-The Chinese Ministry of Geological Resources and Mining estimated that the South China Sea may contain 17.7 billion barrels of crude oil, compared to the oil rich country of Kuwait which has 13 billion barrels.
-In the years following the announcement by the PRC ministry, the claims regarding the South China Sea islands intensified.
-However, other sources claim that the proven reserves of oil in the South China Sea may only be 7.5 billion barrels, or about 1.1 billion barrels.
+Some sources claim that the proven reserves of oil in the South China Sea may only be 7.5 billion barrels, or about 1.1 billion barrels.
 According to the US Energy Information Administration (EIA)'s profile of the South China Sea region, a US Geological Survey estimate puts the region's discovered and undiscovered oil reserves at 11 billion barrels, as opposed to a PRC figure of 125 billion barrels.
 The same EIA report also points to the wide variety of natural gas resource estimations, ranging from 190 trillion cubic feet to 500 trillion cubic feet, likely located in the contested Reed Bank".

 Competing claims in the oil and gas-rich South China Sea have stifled the development and exploitation of these resources.
 To break from this, the Philippines and China agreed to a Memorandum of Understanding (MoU) on Cooperation on Oil and Gas Development in November 2018, where joint-use of, and not ownership over assets underlies the agreement.
 In the past, Chinese naval patrols deterred Filipino PXP Energy from exploring gas deposits in disputed waters, like the Reed Bank, such that this type of agreement may allow for the claimant states to jointly develop the natural gas in the offshore area.
 The mechanism of joint agreements is not new, with Malaysia and Vietnam having forged a similar mechanism in 1992, while Malaysia and Thailand reached understandings in 1979 and 1990 over the development of gas-rich disputed waters.